Basics of Saas Marketing

 Step 4: Social Media

-Social media, while cost-effective in monetary terms, demands time and strategic thinking.
-Platforms like LinkedIn provide a professional space to share company updates, new releases, and job postings, enhancing your startup’s credibility.
+Social media, while cost-effective in dollars, demands time and strategic thinking.
+Platforms like LinkedIn provide a professional space to share company updates, product releases, and job postings, enhancing your startup’s credibility.
 Diversifying your social media presence across channels like Meta or YouTube can bolster your acquisition strategies, especially if you’re adept at creating engaging short-form video content.

 If you are looking for other ways to promote your SaaS here are some more strategies that I’ve seen work well: